Journey Home

 Journey Home - Sauk Rapids, MN

 Journey Home is an addiction treatment center located at 1485 10th Avenue Ne in the 56379 zip code in Sauk Rapids, MN.
 It is operated by a private non-profit organization.
-Journey Home provides prescribes suboxone, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Journey Home include motivational incentives, matrix model and counseling for substance abuse.
-Journey Home provides 90 day inpatient heroin rehab and long term heroin rehab.
-It also provides transitional and sober living, inpatient treatment for heroin addiction and mental health diagnosis and residential treatment for heroin abuse.
+Journey Home provides suboxone prescription, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Journey Home include matrix model, motivational interviewing and motivational incentives.
+Journey Home provides long-term residential heroin rehab and residential heroin rehab.
+It also provides residential treatment for heroin use, halfway and sober housing and inpatient treatment for heroin addiction and mental health diagnosis.

 Address: 1485 10th Avenue NE, Sauk Rapids, MN 56379